 Meeting Minutes of January 20, 2022 were reviewed and approved as edited, were unanimously approved after a motion by Pat Stevenson, seconded by George Boettner.

 The Energy Committee was awarded a MassSAVE Communities First grant of $15,400.
-The main item for discussion at this meeting is to hire a consultant with the grant funds to help administer the project.
+The main item for discussion at this meeting is to hire the Energy Advocate with the grant funds to help administer the project.
 John Walsh has created a position description (attached)

-The committee authorized Geoff Boettner to edit the job description into a posting that will be sent out next week with a deadline of March 9.
+The committee authorized George Boettner to edit the job description into a posting that will be sent out next week with a deadline of March 9.
 We will meet on March 10 to review applications.
-Geoff will share his draft with the committee before finalizing.
+George will share his draft with the committee before finalizing.

 Next meeting – Thursday, February 24 at 7pm on zoom.
 We will talk more about the Mohawk Building Committee’s rejection of the solar proposal and about Cowell Gym.